panzerdp/dmitripavlutin.com/content/posts/026-coding-conventions/index.md

 Precautions should be taken with general action names like `do()`, `execute()`, `run()`, `go()` and so on.
 Such naming may fit only when the context is expressive: `directoryCopyCommand.execute()`.

-## 5. Avoid the same name covering many concepts
+## 5. Avoid the same name covering multiple concepts

 The function name indicates a well-determined type of action.
 It should be a one-to-one relation.